yarnmengnus/tp/docs/UserGuide.md

 ## Overview

 We believe that no Computer Science (CS) professor should have to wrestle and wrangle with redundant features and complicated interfaces.
-Built upon hours of research, ProfPlan offers a fast, efficient and seamless user experience for you to resolve your schedules in minimal time.<br>
+Built upon hours of research, ProfPlan offers a fast, efficient and seamless user experience for you to resolve your schedules in minimal time.<br><br>

 ProfPlan is a **desktop app for managing tasks, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast, ProfPlan can get your contact management tasks done faster than traditional GUI apps.
 <br><br>